Álamos · Worth it

 By bus

-Long-distance buses run to Navojoa from all over the northwest along the main highway corridor.
-From Navojoa, local buses and colectivos make the roughly hour-long run out to Álamos through the foothills.
-It is doable without a car but slower and less flexible, and the last connection can be earlier than you would like — check return times before you commit to a day trip.
+Long-distance buses run to Navojoa from all over the northwest along the Highway 15 corridor.
+TAP and Tufesa are the main operators you will see linking Hermosillo, Ciudad Obregón, Los Mochis and points beyond, and the bigger lines running the Pacific route call here too.
+From Hermosillo to Navojoa is roughly 4 to 5 hours and something like 400 to 600 MXN (approximate); from Los Mochis it is shorter.
+From the Navojoa terminal, local buses and colectivos make the roughly hour-long run out to Álamos through the foothills for a small fare.
+It is doable without a car but slower and less flexible, and the last connection back to Navojoa can be earlier than you would like, so check return times before you commit to arriving late or day-tripping out.

 By car